kalekundert/bind_dna/notebook/ideas_and_feedback.rst

 probe base readout.
 I can't think of a good way to vary shape readout in design, off the top of my head.
 Base readout is more approachable, and perhaps more relevant to the general problem of interface design.

+2020/10/21 --- George Church:

+- One possible explanation for the mRNA being degraded in my expression reactions is that there's RNaseH contamination

+- I should try to talk to George more frequently when I get stuck with experiments.
+I've gotten pretty good feedback from him so far, and I think I could move faster with more feedback.